wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 **Expected value**: A list or tuple, where each item is the name of a model field of type ``CharField``, ``TextField``, ``RichTextField`` or ``StreamField``.

-Set ``search_fields`` to enable a search box at the top of the index page for your model.
-You should add names of any fields on the model that should be searched whenever somebody submits a search query using the search box.

-Searching is all handled via Django's QuerySet API, rather than using Wagtail's search backend.
-This means it will work for all models, whatever search backend your project is using, and without any additional setup or configuration.
+If your model is indexed using Wagtail's search backend, setting ``search_fields`` will determine which indexed fields are searched.
+Otherwise setting ``search_fields`` will allow searching via Django's QuerySet API, rather than using Wagtail's search backend.

 .. _modeladmin_ordering: